 Rule of Symbolism

 "He went back until he was ninety to see a hat?
 Why didn't he just go back to the store and buy a new one?"Essentially, this is when something would normally stretch Willing Suspension of Disbelief, but it is so central to the themes or premise of the story that it is allowed so that it can be used as a symbol.
-It's considered deep and profound for some, dumb and pretentious for others.
 A Natural Spotlight is often this.
 This rule is also related to the Anthropic Principle.
 What Anthropic Principle is for the existence of a work, Rule of Symbolism is for the core meaning of a work.
 A Super Trope to Crucified Hero Shot, World of Symbolism, Purple Is Powerful, Symbol Motif Clothing.
 Compare Does This Remind You of Anything?.
 Contrast Faux Symbolism (when something only appears symbolic), What Do You Mean, It's Not Didactic?, Everyone Is Jesus in Purgatory (when people see symbolism in everything).
 See also Stock Monster Symbolism.

 Mother's eyes hardened.
 "The story isn't about the hat, Jimmy."

 "Sure, it is.
 The hat, the hat, that's all you talked about.
 Every other word was 'hat.'"